Using the cluster from a shell

 Usually, you would start by copying some existing code and data into the cluster (you can also develop the code straight on the cluster).
 Let’s talk about the code first.
 You would ideally have code in a git repository - this version control system (VCS) can tracks files, synchronizes versions, and most importantly lets you copy them to the cluster easily.

 You’d make a git repository on your own computer where you work.
 You would sync this with some online service (such as Github (github.com) or Aalto Gitlab (version.aalto.fi)), and then copy it to the cluster.
 Changes can go the other way.
 (You can also go straight from computer→cluster, but that’s beyond the scope of now).
-Git is outside the scope of this, but you should see CodeRefinery’s git-intro course, and really all of CodeRefinery’s courses.
-This isn’t covered any more here.
+Git is outside the scope of this tutorial, but you should see CodeRefinery’s git-intro course, and really all of CodeRefinery’s courses.
+This isn’t covered any further here.

 We are going to pretend we are researchers working on a sample project, named hpc-examples.
 We’ll pretend this is our research code and keep using this example repository for the rest of the tutorials.
 You can look at all the files in the repository here: https://github.com/AaltoSciComp/hpc-examples/ .